centre-for-effective-altruism/contentful-metalsmith-boilerplate/README.md

 ### 2. Add your environment variables

-Link the build system to Contentful by adding API keys to a `.env` file
+Link the build system to Contentful by adding API keys to a `.env` file.
+Run the following and create API keys (instructions below) as necessary.

-- Create a new, empty Contentful space
-- go to the APIs tab and generate a new set of keys (or just use the default ones)
-- The Content Management API key is not available from the regular APIs tab; instead, open the link to the Content Management API page in a new tab, which should give you a key you can use.
-You could also create a new App and generate an OAuth Token and use that instead...
-- use the command line tools (see below) to add your environment variables:

 ```sh
 npm run tools